This is the fourth of a five part series about breaking into product management:

 Best practice is for a PM resume to have up to six sections:

 - Skills + tools (optional)

-The top section of your resume should include your name and contact information at a minimum.
+The top section of a PM resume should include your name and contact information at a minimum.
 Do double check that your contact details are up to date.
 It’s easy to overlook and nothing destroys credibility like typos in the basics.